atav32/crx-message-test/README.md

 ## Chrome Extension Messaging API has *awful* documentation
-Time to get our hands dirty.
+Time to get our hands dirty with some advanced use-cases.

 ### Lessons
 - Prefer `port.postMessage()` over `runtime.sendMessage()`